tjallen/tja-webpack/readme.md

-# tja webpack from scratch
+# tja current webpack setup

+this is how i've been building web apps recently. if youre reading this a) damn son how u find this and b) you prob wanna go use [this](https://github.com/gaearon/react-hot-boilerplate) or similar instead.

-it got:
+its got:
-- usual webpack stuff
+- webpack
-- delicious babel for es6+ transpiling
+- babel
-- webpack-dev-server
+- webpack-dev-server with HMR and react-hot-loader
-- postcss (autoprefixer + various features to match sass)
+- postcss modules (autoprefixer, various basic features from sass)
-- htmlplugin w/ handlebars template to build index.html
+- htmlplugin w/ handlebars template if you want to build a custom index.html
 - eslint

 ---